MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/federal-reserve.md

 logo: ../img/logo/MNFRB_Logo_LeftAligned_BlueCircle.png
 ---

 <p class="lead-p">The Federal Reserve Bank of Minneapolis is one of twelve Federal Reserve Banks.
-When I joined in 2019 they were kicking off a reimagining of how they would serve the public:<br><br>"Pursing an economy that works for all of us."</p>
+When I joined in 2019 they were kicking off a reimagining of how they would serve the public.
+At the center of this rebranding was the tagline: "Pursing an economy that works for all of us."</p>

-In 2019 the the application development group was a year into their <i>Agile Transformation</i>.
+In 2019 the application development group was a year into their <i>Agile Transformation</i>.
 They identified a gap in a dedicated Front End Development, User Experience and accessibility resource.

-That's where I came in: not only could I do the work, but I could be a thought leader and work alongside our executive level sponsors to invest in an accessible, reusable and performant systems that could support a 30+ year volume of content that they had to migrate from their legacy system.
+That's where I came in.
+I hit the ground running my first week: identified gaps within approved technologies that we could use to build out the Minneapolis Fed's first design system.
+I created partnerships between departments that rarely talked to each other and emphasised the importance of user-centered design.
+Finally being a consultant to our executive level sponsors to invest in an accessible, reusable and performant system that could support a 30+ year volume of content that they had to migrate from their legacy system.

-In addition to this, they could point to a successful project.
+During the completion of the project, they could point to deliverables that extended beyond the project.
+A design system wasn't just contained to the public website, it could be leveraged across our entire portfolio of internal applications (with some minor tweaks, you don't need big bold marketing fonts on internal data applications).
+Soon I was able to spin out proof of concept websites with real code in less than a day.
+Gaining budget and approval to expand the team for larger application initiatives.

 It wasn't just a pie in the sky dream.
-I had brought a 10+ year track record of delivering responsive and flexible websites that could easily be modified based on the needs of our stakeholders.
+With a decade of experience delivering responsive and flexible websites that could easily be modified based on the needs of our stakeholders.

 ## Consistency for thousands of economic papers both new and old.
-As an economic research organization the Federal Reserve Bank of Minneapolis publishes A LOT OF PAPERS and suplimentary educational material.
-With three core personas: <strong>uninformed</strong>, <strong>informed</strong>, and <strong>academic</strong> the Federal Reserve Bank of Minneapolis creates personalized content in service of it's mission of <a href="https://minneapolisfed.org/article/2020/welcome">"Pursuing an economy that works for all of us"</a>.
+As an economic research organization the Federal Reserve Bank of Minneapolis publishes A LOT OF PAPERS and supplementary educational material.
+With three core personas: <strong>uninformed</strong>, <strong>informed</strong>, and <strong>academic</strong> the Federal Reserve Bank of Minneapolis creates personalized content in service of its mission of <a href="https://minneapolisfed.org/article/2020/welcome">"Pursuing an economy that works for all of us"</a>.

 To support this mission, the Public Affairs team needed a technical and design strategy that would scale for the long term but also ensuring that the solution wouldn't place an additional burden on the content authoring team.
-This required me a strategy that would ensure that all legacy content (30+ years), current, and future content could adhere to our new design language.
+This required a strategy that would ensure that all legacy content (30+ years), current, and future content could adhere to our new design language.

 <div class='device-collection'>
   <div class='phone-container'>